 Welcome!
 If you are new here you have stopped in at the perfect time!
 This week as been a hub of activity.
-Monday was the kickoff to Christmas Cookie Week where I shared my recipe for Empire Cookies.
+Monday was the kickoff of my Christmas baking week, where I shared my recipe for Empire Cookies.
 Tuesday I shared my Christmas tablescape as part of a fabulous blog hop of very talented home décor bloggers.
-Today we continue Christmas Cookie Week with an old family recipe for Coconut Cherry Snowballs.
+Today we continue baking with an old family recipe for Coconut Cherry Snowballs.

 And it’s only Wednesday!!